samuelxyz/drg-analysis/bom_stun.md

 This used to be pretty widely considered the top overclock for the GK2, but eventually AI Stability Engine (AISE) got buffed.
 It was also later discovered that Overclocked Firing Mechanism (OFM) had been kinda slept on.

-For a comparison of these and a few other scout primary options, see this graph:
+For a comparison of these and a few other scout primary options, see the following graph:

 ![](img/ofm_3.png)